Find Affordable College Courses

 The colleges and universities below are the most popular for environmental engineering majors pursuing a bachelor's degree.

 Our analysis found Georgia Institute of Technology - Main Campus to be the most popular school for environmental engineering students who want to pursue a bachelor’s degree in Georgia.
-Georgia Tech is a very large public school located in the city of Atlanta.
+Georgia Tech is a very large public school located in the large city of Atlanta.

 About 74% of the students majoring in environmental engineering at the school are women while 26% are male.